shsagir/play-area-sync/docs/install-symfony-3-uni.md

 ### MySQL

 The MySQL access details are available via [environment variables](env-vars).
-If you have chosen Symfony in the Stack choser when creating the App, we will automatically create `SYMFONY__DATABASE__*` environment for you and you can use them as following (if you haven't choosen the right stack, please [add those Symfony env vars manually, as shown above](#toc-env-vars)):
+If you have chosen Symfony in the Stack chooser when creating the App, we will automatically create `SYMFONY__DATABASE__*` environment for you and you can use them as following (if you haven't chosen the right stack, please [add those Symfony env vars manually, as shown above](#toc-env-vars)):

 Open `app/config/parameters.yml.dist` and modify all `database_*` parameters: